HP Color LaserJet 2605 Printer

 This laser printer uses an inline cartridge arrangement for relatively fast colour performance of 10 pages per minute.

-However the 2605 seems to have reached the limits for this design; successors use a completely redesigned engine.
+However the 2605 seems to have reached the limits for this design; successors like the CP1210 and CP2025 use a completely redesigned engine.

 The Lexmark C530dn was the other low cost colour printer with a duplex option.

 Performance is quite good but this design has been discontinued.
 Research via Google in July 2009 suggested that although quite a lot of sites listed this printer at prices around £200 only a couple claimed to have stock.
-In 2012 it is definitely no longer made.
-The CP1210 series has similar performance and price; the only sting being that the newer cartridges are smaller (1400 pages instead of 2,000 for colours).
+In 2012 HP reckon they can legitimately withdraw spares.
+The newer CP1210 series has similar performance and price; the only sting being that the newer cartridges are smaller (1400 pages instead of 2,000 for colours).

-Service parts to keep these printers going are generally available.
+Service parts to keep these printers going are currently available.
 As always at the low end of the market there is that repair or replace question.

 In performance terms, newer printers probably won't give anything better although photos might improve a bit.
-If you are in the habit of using HP original cartridges the lower capacity with some of the newer printers may raise the cost per page.
+If you are in the habit of using HP original cartridges newer printers will raise the cost per page a bit by using smaller cartridges.
 If you use refilled cartridges then they are probably easier to obtain (and cheaper) for these older printers (and presumably you aren't too concerned about photo quality).

 These printers are more difficult to service than some other machines.
 The design aim seems to have been low manufacturing cost, not easy service.
-Changing the fuser and ETB both require removing the covers and changing a couple of plugs, they do not simply plug in as they do on bigger printers.
-The job isn't arduous, but it does mean removing screws and exposing high voltages, as does any electrical repair work.
+Changing the fuser and ETB both require removing the covers and changing a couple of plugs, they do not simply plug in as they do on bigger printers like the CLJ 3600.
+The job isn't arduous, but it does mean removing screws and exposing circuits that can carry high voltages, as does any electrical repair work.

 Working printers seem to have kept their price quite well.
 A quick examination of eBay in 2012 suggested prices for the simplex model between £119 and £159 with 90 day warranty.
 Obviously there is no guarantee of the longevity of transfer belt and fuser with that.
 The fact that the second-hand price has held up generally suggests these printers are worth repairing.